 with.
 The more skilled my fellow students

 become, the more my training environment is enriched.
-As peers, students, and teachers practice
+As peers, students, and teachers practice the

-the principals at higher levels, the game becomes exponentially more nuanced.
+principles at higher levels, the game becomes exponentially more nuanced.
 If my fellow students—those at my level,

 Pushing others to develop in the art enables my own qualitative

 growth.
 The more they grow, the more

 more I benefit them.

-art is not a commodity.
 It is not a training program.
 It

 is a gift we receive from John.
 It is a

 gift we give each other.
 It is entirely

 personal.
 When we train together, we

 take tacit responsibility for each other's very lives.
 I receive this gift from John and Al and Matt, and from the other students who are senior to me.
 I write this meditation out of love for our

 Humbly, Gratefully, Joyfully,